andywalton7/sdk-test/source/includes/_create_consignments.md

 Consignments are created using the **[Create Consignment](https://docs.electioapp.com/#/api/CreateConsignment)** endpoint, which takes information about new consignments, adds them to the database, and returns a link to the newly-created consignment, including its `{consignmentReference}`.
 The `{consignmentReference}` is a unique identifier for that consignment within PRO, and is a required parameter for many of PRO's API requests.
 Each PRO `{consignmentReference}` takes the format `EC-xxx-xxx-xxx`, where `x` is an alphanumeric character.

-At a minimum, the **Create Consignments** endpoint requires you to send package, origin address, and destination address data.
+As a minimum, the **Create Consignments** endpoint requires you to send package weights and dimensions, origin address, and destination address data.
 However, there are lots of other properties you can send when creating a consignment, including:

 * Your own consignment reference
 * The consignment's source
 * Shipping and delivery dates
-* Customs documentation
+* Customs documentation information
 * The consignment's direction of travel
 * Metadata and tags.